-If you request UWPD to proceed with charges, UWPD will typically forward an un-redacted police report and other investigation information to the Dane County District Attorney's Office for review by the prosecutor.
+If you request that UWPD proceed with charges, UWPD will typically forward an unredacted police report and other investigation information to the Dane County District Attorney's Office for review by the prosecutor.
+Note that an accused person will likely also have access to the unredacted report.

 There are laws in place to protect victims of sex crimes who testify in court.
 Evidence concerning your past sexual conduct, other people's opinions of your past sexual conduct, and any reputation as to prior sexual conduct are typically inadmissible in court, subject to exceptions.
 If you request UWPD to proceed with charges, UWPD can give you more information regarding these "rape shield" laws as they apply in Wisconsin.
 For more information about these laws, please see Wisconsin Statutes 972.11(2).